wombleton/gitlaw-nz/acts/P/Parole Act 2002.md

-    Compare: 1985 No 120 [s 107M(4), (8)][353]
+    Compare: 1985 No 120 [s 107M(4), (8)][354]

-    Section 70(2)(b)(ii): amended, on 1 October 2007, by [section 44][363] of the Parole Amendment Act 2007 (2007 No 28).
+    Section 70(2)(b)(ii): amended, on 1 October 2007, by [section 44][365] of the Parole Amendment Act 2007 (2007 No 28).

 #### Offences

 ##### 71 Offence to breach conditions

-*   (1) Every offender commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $2,000, who breaches, without reasonable excuse, any standard release conditions or any special conditions imposed by the Board.
+*   (1) Every offender commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $2,000, who breaches, without reasonable excuse, any standard release conditions or any special conditions imposed by the Board.

     (2) The conviction and sentencing of an offender under this section does not limit the power to recall the offender from parole or compassionate release.

-    Compare: 1985 No 120 [s 107H(1), (3)][364]
+    Compare: 1985 No 120 [s 107H(1), (3)][366]

+    Section 71(1): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 71(1): amended, on 1 October 2007, by [section 45(1)][365] of the Parole Amendment Act 2007 (2007 No 28).
+    Section 71(1): amended, on 1 October 2007, by [section 45(1)][367] of the Parole Amendment Act 2007 (2007 No 28).

-    Section 71(2): amended, on 1 October 2007, by [section 45(2)][365] of the Parole Amendment Act 2007 (2007 No 28).
+    Section 71(2): amended, on 1 October 2007, by [section 45(2)][367] of the Parole Amendment Act 2007 (2007 No 28).

 ##### 72 Offence to refuse entry to residence specified under residential restrictions

 *   (1) This section applies to a residence (the _residence_) in which an offender is required to reside under residential restrictions.

-    (2) Every person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000, who refuses or fails, without reasonable excuse, to allow a probation officer who has identified himself or herself to enter into the residence if the offender is required to be in the residence at the time that the probation officer seeks entry.
+    (2) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000, who refuses or fails, without reasonable excuse, to allow a probation officer who has identified himself or herself to enter into the residence if the offender is required to be in the residence at the time that the probation officer seeks entry.

-    (3) Every person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000, who refuses or fails, without reasonable excuse, to allow an authorised person to enter into the residence for the purpose of servicing or inspecting any equipment used in the electronic monitoring of the offender's compliance with the residential restrictions (whether or not the offender is required to be in the residence at that time).
+    (3) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000, who refuses or fails, without reasonable excuse, to allow an authorised person to enter into the residence for the purpose of servicing or inspecting any equipment used in the electronic monitoring of the offender's compliance with the residential restrictions (whether or not the offender is required to be in the residence at that time).

     (4) For the purposes of subsection (3), an _authorised person_ is a person who---